microsoft/CNTK/bindings/python/doc/sequence.rst

 (randomization, prefetching, reduced memory usage, etc.) sometimes your data is already in numpy arrays.
 Therefore it is important to know how to specify a sequence of inputs and how to specify a minibatch of sequences.

+We have discussed text at length so far, so let's switch gears and do an example with images.
+Feeding text data via NumPy arrays is not very different.

 Each sequence must be its own NumPy array.
 Therefore if you have an input variable that represents a small color image like this::